grantjenks/python-sortedcontainers/docs/sortedlist.rst

    .. _SortedList.pop:
    .. method:: L.pop([index])

       Remove and return item at index (default last).
-Raises IndexError if list is empty or index is out of range.
+Raises :exc:`IndexError` if list is empty or index is out of range.
 Negative indexes are supported, as for slice indices.

       :rtype: item

    .. _SortedList.remove:
    .. method:: L.remove(value)

       Remove first occurrence of *value*.
-Raises ValueError if *value* is not present.
+Raises :exc:`ValueError` if *value* is not present.

    .. _SortedList.update:
    .. method:: L.update(iterable)

-      Grow the list by inserting all elements from the iterable.
+      Grow the list by inserting all elements from the *iterable*.

    .. method:: L.clear()